rmsk2/cartflash/README.md

 project directory.
 This allows the cartridge to be self contained in such  a way that no additional software is needed to store data on it.
 If no other KUP headers are present in the cartridge upon boot or a reset then  `fcart` would be started automatically.
 If another KUP header is written in any other block this would take precendence for autostart and `fcart` would still be callable via DOS or BASIC.
-In order to be able distinguish a version written to cartridge flash from another one living in onboard flash, the cartridge version is named `fccart`.
+In order to be able to distinguish a version written to cartridge flash from another one living in onboard flash, the cartridge version is named `fccart`.

 ## Binary distribution